Atlanta Cyclorama & Civil War Museum: Civil War museum

 The museum displayed pictures and artifacts from the Civil War, including the Texas, a steam locomotive that pursued the captured train the General in the Great Locomotive Chase during the war.
 This raid was depicted in the 1927 Buster Keaton film The General and the 1956 Disney film The Great Locomotive Chase.

+A movie theater inside the museum showed a short film about the Atlanta campaign to visitors before they viewed the painting.
+The 14-minute film was called The Atlanta Campaign, and was directed by and narrated by James Earl Jones.
+It originally premiered on May 9, 1990, and had a budget of $300,000, including a 24-foot scale model of Atlanta and a cast of 5,000 reenactors.
+Many of the reenactors also appeared in the 1989 film, Glory.

-A movie theater inside the museum showed a short film about the Atlanta Campaign, narrated by James Earl Jones, to visitors before they view the painting.
-The cyclorama painting itself is augmented by a three-dimensional diorama in front of the painting and a narration of the events of the battle and the history of the painting.
+The Cyclorama painting itself is augmented by a three-dimensional diorama in front of the painting and a narration of the events of the battle and the history of the painting.
 A popular story concerning the diorama involves actor Clark Gable.
 During the celebrations surrounding the opening of the film Gone with the Wind, the film's actors visited the Atlanta Cyclorama.
 Gable allegedly claimed that the only way the painting could be any more magnificent was if he were in it, prompting the management to add Gable's features to one of the sculptures in the diorama, that of a dying soldier.